-Symptoms and Treatment for Gout
+The Symptoms and Treatment for Gout

 What treatment is recommended to alleviate gout?

-You must keep in mind that individuals prone to suffering from this health condition should avoid red meat, seafood, innards, concentrated broths, yeast – both in beer and pastries – and alcohol, along with other foods that could increase uric acid production.
+To begin with, you must keep in mind that individuals prone to suffering from this health condition should avoid red meat, seafood, innards, concentrated broths, yeast – both in beer and pastries – and alcohol, along with other foods that could increase uric acid production.

-Individuals with gout should consume the following foods:
+Meanwhile, individuals with gout should consume the following foods:

 - Olive oil